donnywarren/Meme-Machine/README.md

 ## MVP

 The **MEME MACHINE** MVP will allow users to create and delete a personal repository in which they will be able to curate a collection of memes.
 The users will be able to combine text with images to display a finished meme.
-Additionally the user will be able to add image urls and text to the data base.
+Additionally the user will be able to add image URLs and text to the data base.
 The UX will be intuitive and the meme display will be the focus.

 <br>

 ### Goals

-- _User authentication will include registeration, login and delete_
+- _User authentication will include registeration and login_
 - _Track user throught app, allowing access to only their FINISHED memes_
 - _Allow image url and text resource to be available to all users_
 - _Store image urls and text data in separate but linked tables_